kebaldwi/DNAC-TEMPLATES/README.md

  ```

 #### Variables
-Variables may be defined in a couple of ways
+Variables may be defined in a couple of ways but the data entered will either numerical or a string.

 ```
 ${Switch}